More about Frogmore Corner

 The front door opens onto the slate floor of the main and only living room.
 This entrance is approached up steps from the top of Mill Lane which is also the top of Frog Lane – a well worn path leading down to the bottom of Tregony Hill where the river flows under the old bridge.

 The pretty garden which is shared with Froglets is sunny and sheltered.
 There is a small lawn with flower borders and established shrubs.
 The perfect spot for breakfast, a peaceful sunbathe and somewhere in which to sip a glass of wine after a day at the beach.
+We ask that dogs are not let into the garden to do their business and are instead taken on a walk down the lane to the footpath in the field.

 Private off road parking is situated immediately opposite the cottage.